-Carnaval contains a play-only demo sequencer to give you an idea of what is possible using this fantastic machine.
+Orbit contains a play-only demo sequencer to give you an idea of what is possible using this fantastic machine.
 Press either cursor key to move the cursor to the lower line of the display and press Enter.
 The Demo Select screen will appear and the first sequence will begin playing.
-All four sequences will play in sequential order.
+The two sequences play one after the other and will continue to repeat.
 Use the cursor keys to select a particular sequence.
 Pressing the Enter button again will stop the sequence and return you to the first Demo screen.

-DEMO SEQUENCE Start

-DEMO 1 2 3 4 ENTER=Stop >=Next
+DEMO SEQUENCE Start DEMO 1 2 ENTER=Stop >=Next